jtulach/codesnippet4javadoc/README.md

 }
 ```

-## Use with JDK11, JDK13, JDK14, JDK15 & co.
+## Use with JDK11 ...
+JDK17

-The Codesnippet doclet supports JDK11, JDK15 and newer as well as JDK8.
-The old
+The Codesnippet doclet supports JDK8, JDK11, ..., JDK17.
+The original
 Javadoc API has been removed in JDK13, but it seems I found a way
 to support older as well as new style.
-There were some additional problems
+There are constantly some
-running on JDK15, but versions 0.60 and newer work with JDK15 quite well.
+incompatible changes but versions 0.62 and newer work with JDK17 quite well.

 ## Use with Command Line Javadoc Tool